Davidk20/CS1821_Game/README.md

   - This section should include instructions on how to run the program and some screenshots.

 - Open folder and run "main.py"

+# TODO List purpose of each file in the project